tidymass/tidymass-docker/tidymass-case-study/README.md

 2. Click the Create Repository button.

-3. For the repo name, use the name same with your building, here is `tidymass`.
+3. For the repo name, use the name same with your building, here is `tidymass-case-study`.
 Make sure the Visibility is `Public`.

 4. Click the `Create` button!